“Music possesses your mind and your heart like nothing else.”

 Some people mark the passing years by a calendar or major life events.
 Steve Jordan marks time by what songs were playing on the radio.

 As founder and director of the Polaris Music Prize, it stands to reason that he’d be recommended for this website by music fanatic and Kickass Canadian Amanda Putz, the wonderful host of CBC Radio’s Bandwidth.
-“Polaris has gone a long way toward raising the international profile of Canada’s amazing new music, and we have Steve to thank for that,” says Amanda.
+“Polaris has gone a long way toward raising the international profile of Canada’s amazing new music, and we have Steve to thank for that,” she says.
 “I’ve heard many times from musicians that their tours abroad were well attended, and that many media outlets came calling that wouldn’t have otherwise, because of their recognition by Polaris.”

 The Polaris Music Prize, its website will tell you, “was conceived as an award for the best Canadian album judged solely on its own merits—not by label, genre or sales.”
 The not-for-profit organization is devoted to honouring, celebrating and rewarding “creativity and diversity in Canadian recorded music.”